h0tk3y/k-new-mpp-samples/README.md

         * `mingwX64` for Windows

 ## Gradle plugin and DSL

+The new multiplatform projects all use a single plugin, `kotlin-multiplatform` (a.k.a. `org.jetbrains.kotlin.multiplatform`) and are then configured using the special DSL.

 > Gradle Kotlin DSL is not yet supported, use the Groovy DSL for now